Express same day processing can be requested during a video call. Business hours 11am-5pm.

 Video chat with the doctor

-• Proceed to the waiting room or schedule an appointment for a future e visit
+• Enter the virtual waiting room or schedule a future e-visit

-• Doctor is usually available within 15-20 minutes depending on the volume of patients
+• Our doctor is typically available within 15–20 minutes, depending on patient volume

 GET STARTED